 Brene says that most people using floodlighting deal with the subsequent disconnection by telling themselves they’ll never find true connection and they’re not good enough for a relationship.

-Antidote: Brene suggests to only share stories you already worked through and not to share “intimate” stories or fresh wounds.
+Antidote: Brene suggests only sharing stories you already worked through and not sharing “intimate” stories or fresh wounds.

 Smash and grab

-Brene Brown uses the term “serpentining” to describe the huge amount of effort we expand to dodge vulnerability when it would take much less to just face it.
+Brene Brown uses the term “serpentining” to describe the huge amount of effort we expend to dodge vulnerability when it would take much less to just face it.

 Or when you need to send an email but leave your draft sitting for days.
 Serpentining is draining and not a healthy way of living life.

-Antidote: When Brene finds herself serpetining she laughs, breaths and reality-check her behavior to start engaging with vulnerability.
-Seth Godin recommends to use the fear response as the trigger to run towards the fear.
+Antidote: When Brene finds herself serpentining she laughs, breaths, and reality-checks her behavior to start engaging with vulnerability.
+Seth Godin recommends using the fear response as the trigger to run towards the fear.